mntsx/thoad/README.md

 ## Future Plans

-The following outlines the planned future developments and improvements for thora:
+The following outlines the planned future developments and improvements for thoad:

 - **Extend Backward Functionality**
   Develop further backprop capabilities to improve PyTorch integration supporting a broad subset of the most commonly used controllers.